Slow Cooker Ribs Recipe

 • 1/2 teaspoon cayenne pepper

-Combine all of the dry rub ingredients into one bowl and mix thoroughly.
-Make sure to cover the ribs entirely so that they can absorb all the flavors.
+Combine all the dry rub ingredients in a bowl and mix thoroughly.
+Make sure to coat the entire surface area of the ribs as this will ensure maximum flavor absorption.

 Preparing Your Slow Cooker